carpentries/docs.carpentries.org/topic_folders/lesson_development/lesson_pilots.md

-the additional purpose of pilot workshops is to collect information and feedback that can be used to polish content and make the lesson more reusable by other Instructors e.g. by recording accurate timings for episodes and exercises, expanding Instructor Notes, etc.
+the additional purpose of pilot workshops is to collect information and feedback that can be used to polish content and make the lesson more reusable by other Instructors (e.g. by recording accurate timings for episodes and exercises, expanding Instructor Notes, etc.).

 #### Alpha and Beta Pilots